 where $\tilde{m}_{i}$ are the washout mass parameters expressed as $\tilde{m} _{i}=\upsilon _{u}^{2}\frac{\left( \mathcal{Y}_{\nu }\mathcal{Y}_{\nu }^{\dagger }\right) _{ii}}{M_{i}}$.

 The second component to address in this computation is the efficiency factor $\eta _{33}$.
-A good approximation is to consider the region of RH neutrino masses smaller than $10^{14}$ $\mathrm{GeV}$, preventing possible washout effects from $\Delta L=2$\ scattering processes.
-In this case, the efficiency factor $\eta _{33}$ can be expressed approximately as a function of the washout mass parameter $\tilde{m}_{3}$ as\footnote{ In the region where the lightest RH neutrino mass is of order $\mathcal{O}$($ 10^{14}\mathrm{GeV)}$ or higher, the efficiency factor $\eta _{33}$ takes into account the effect of washout processes.
-Therefore, it can be computed by solving numerically the full system of Boltzmann equations.} \cite{C17}
+A good approximation is to consider the region of RH neutrino masses smaller than $10^{14}$ $\mathrm{GeV}$, preventing possible washout effects from $\Delta L=2$ scattering processes.
+In this case, the efficiency factor $\eta _{33}$ can be expressed approximately as a function of the washout mass parameter $\tilde{m}_{3}$ as \cite{C17}

 Notice here that the smallness of the parameter $\kappa <<\lambda _{1}$ implies that the washout mass parameters become approximately identical $\tilde{m}_{i}\approx m_{i}$ and hence $\tilde{m}_{3}\approx m_{3}$ .
-Moreover, since the neutrino mass $m_{3}$ has values close to $ 0.5\times 10^{-1}$ \textrm{eV} as given in Eq. (\ref{m1}), then the efficiency factor $\eta _{33}$ in our model is roughly $\eta _{33}\approx 0.5\times 10^{-2}$.
+Moreover, since the neutrino mass $m_{3}$ has values close to $ 0.5\times 10^{-1}$ \textrm{eV} as given in eq. (\ref{m1}), then the efficiency factor $\eta _{33}$ in our model is roughly $\eta _{33}\approx 0.5\times 10^{-2}$.
 Let us now derive the expression of the baryon asymmetry parameter $Y_{B}$.
-This parameter is related to lepton asymmetry $Y_{B-L}$ given in Eq. (\ref {L2}) through sphaleron transitions, we have \cite{C21}
+This parameter is related to lepton asymmetry $Y_{B-L}$ given in eq. (\ref {L2}) through sphaleron transitions, we have \cite{C21}

 where $N_{f}=3$ is the number of fermion generations and $N_{H}=2$ is the number of Higgs doublets in the MSSM.
-From this, we deduce the amount of baryon asymmetry generated in the present model
+Accordingly, the amount of the baryon asymmetry generated in the present model is given by